-Helen has taught evening classes at Oaklands college in Hertfordshire and is an occassional tutor at West Dean College near Chichester.
-She now runs individual and small group courses from her studio in Harpenden.
+Helen has taught evening classes at Oaklands College in Hertfordshire and is a Short Course Tutor at West Dean College near Chichester.
+She also runs individual and small group courses from her studio in Harpenden.

 For individual or group tuition please contact Helen directly, preferably by telephone (01582 764834).
 Classes can be negotiated to suit your particular needs.
-Costs will obviously vary depending upon number (max 4) and the techniques you wish to cover - everything from simple glass mosaics, leaded windows or more advanced sandblasting and glass painting.
+Costs will obviously vary depending upon group numbers (max 3) and the techniques you wish to cover - everything from simple glass mosaics, leaded windows or more advanced sandblasting and glass painting.

-Glass Applique - an introduction to stained glass
+• an introduction to designing for stained glass

 Helen has considerable experience teaching stained glass and mosaics to people of all ages from primary school, through GCSE and A level.
 She has also made a number of windows for schools either as autonomous commissions or working with students helping them to create their own work

 >> Glass painting by GCSE students at Sir John Lawes School, Hertfordshire

 Children of all ages are entranced by the magic of coloured glass and suprised by how safe it is to handle when cut into small pieces.
 Helen works with adult helpers to cut glass into tesserae which the children can then arrange to form sizeable mosaics.
 Examples of these can be seen in a number of Hertfordshire Schools.

 - Manland Primary School, Harpenden

 >> Kimpton Primary School, Hertfordshire - glass mosaic under construction